 Engineering Undeclared students in good standing with respect to the continuation criteria described below may request placement into an engineering major after completion of minimum requirements as specified below:

-6. One course from the list on this website.
+One course from list of approved courses on the College of Engineering website.
 Students are encouraged to choose a course required for graduation in the majors they are considering.

 Students in good standing who do not meet the placement requirements by July 1 will be placed into a major on a conditional basis pending the completion of all placement requirements.
 Additional advising resources will be available to these students.
 See section on College of Engineering Continuation Policy for Engineering Undeclared Students for additional details.